renatoathaydes/renatoathaydes.github.io/_posts/2015-12-02-Using-Ceylon-Type-System-To-Write-Reliable-Extensible-Software.md

 }
 {% endhighlight %}

 Much better!

-Bu this is still a little bit naive... we cannot, for example, include page snippets from different sources... or provide a custom CSS stylesheet... as with all software, there's always something we could do better!
+But this is still a little bit naive... we cannot, for example, include page snippets from different sources... or provide a custom CSS stylesheet... as with all software, there's always something we could do better!

 > One improvement to the `render` function would be to actually make it a little simpler and only write the HTML table,